floooh/oryol/code/Modules/Messaging/README.md

 to POD is only used when the message needs to cross process boundaries, otherwise a (smart-)pointer to the message is passed around.

-Care has been taken, that message-pointers are either forwarded by reference, or moved, so that no unnecessary copying or ref-count bumping takes place.
+Care has been taken that message-pointers are either passed by reference or moved, so that no unnecessary copying or ref-count-bumping happens.

 The disadvantage with passing messages around by pointers is that - even though they are pooled - once the content of the message needs to be accessed, a cache miss is likely, since different message objects